HITECHCRIME/HC_SG205_Execute_Will/README.md

 i will wait for my turn to break into x x x x

 VERSE (under construction)
-judgemental
-the executioner of hatred

-CHORUS
-clutching to my heart
-show them what I want
-never show em what I know
-feeling like I'm gone

-gotta fold you into naught
-got figured out it's mental
-10 on 10 top decks on hold

-SILENT BREAKDOWN
-i will wait
-i will wait for my tribute and constitution yeah i will wait for my turn to break into x x x x

-VERSE ? (under construction)
 you and i got the same case
 facing our own doubts
 you must be feeling like a god